DeNA/mobilize-base/README.md

 Now it's time to go onto the Runner and add a Job to be processed.

-To do this, you should log into your Google Drive with either the owner's account, an admin account, or the Runner Requestor's account.
+To do this, you should log into your Google Drive with either the owner's account, an admin account, or the Runner User's account.
 These will be the accounts with edit permissions to a given Runner.

 Navigate to the Jobs tab on the Runner `(denoted by Runner(<requestor